hugo-toha/toha/content/posts/search.fr.md

 Setting a very low sitemap priority will tell search engines this is not important content.

-This implementation uses Fusejs, jquery and mark.js
+This implementation uses Fusejs and mark.js

 ## Initial setup